The Washington College of Law American University

 - A complaint must be submitted in writing and contain the name and address of the person filing the complaint ("complainant") and a description of the allegation(s) of discrimination.
 The complainant must set forth specific facts and circumstances and include any supporting documentation.

-- The 504/ADA Compliance Coordinator will accept the complaint, notify the subject of the complaint ("respondent"), and gather information and documentation from both parties.
-The respondent may submit a written statement which will become part of the record.
-The 504/ADA Compliance Coordinator is a neutral facilitator of this grievance process and will make no findings of fact.
-If appropriate, the 504/ADA Compliance Coordinator will facilitate a resolution.
-The 504 coordinator will advise both parties of the procedures under this process.
+- The Director of Student Conduct will accept the complaint, notify the subject of the complaint ("respondent"), and gather information and documentation from both parties.
+The Director of Student Conduct (hereinafter "the director") is a neutral facilitator of this grievance process and will make no findings of fact.
+If appropriate, the director will facilitate a resolution.
+The director will advise both parties of the procedures under this process.

 - Informal Mediation and Consultation If appropriate and voluntarily entered into by all parties, a staff member of Student Conduct and Conflict Resolution Services may conduct a meeting with the complainant and the respondent in an effort to reach a mutually acceptable agreement.
 The agreement or results from the meeting will be issued in writing and forwarded to the relevant parties.